MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 2. Execution of arbitrary/untrusted code with access to private keys.
 3. Not getting properly informed consent before doing a irreversible operation (for example submission of a signature or transaction).
 4. Asking for consent but ignoring the decision.
+5. Exposing key material in clear-text.
-5. A bug that leads to any of the above.
+6. A bug that leads to any of the above.

 And here are some examples of abiding by the above policy: